Safe country of origin

 • Provision of a system of effective remedies against the violation of these rights.

 Until the implementation of IPA, there was no national or EU common list of safe countries.
 Therefore, the rules relating to safe countries of origin in Greek law had not been applied in practice and there had been no reference or interpretation of the abovementioned provisions in decision-making practice.
 Following a joint Ministerial Decision issued on 31 December 2019,[4] 12 countries were designated as safe countries of origin.
-These are Ghana, Senegal, Togo, Gambia, Morocco, Algeria, Tunisia, Albania, Georgia, Ukraine, India and Armenia.
-In January 2021 Pakistan and Bangladesh were included in the aforementioned list.[5]
-In February 2022, Benin, Nepal and Egypt were also added to the list.[6]
-The list of safe countries of origin was updated in November 2022 by Ministerial Decision 708368, which removed Ukraine from the list.
+These are Albania, Algeria, Armenia, Gambia, Georgia, Ghana, India, Morocco, Senegal, Togo, Tunisia and Ukraine.
+In January 2021 Bangladesh and Pakistan were included in the aforementioned list.[5]
+In February 2022, Benin, Egypt and Nepal were also added to the list.[6]
+The list of safe countries of origin was updated in November 2022 by Joint Ministerial Decision 708368, which removed Ukraine from the list.[7]
+The latest JMD[8] establishing the list of safe countries of origin was published in December 2023 and includes the countries mentioned in the previous JMD.

 According to Art.
-88 (7 στ) of the Asylum Code, the asylum applications by applicants for international protection, coming from “safe countries of origin”, are examined under the Accelerated Procedure.
+88 (7 f) of the Asylum Code, asylum applications of applicants for international protection coming from “safe countries of origin” are examined under the Accelerated Procedure.

 [1] Article 92(3) of Asylum Code.